enzomendez315/Lox_Compiler/README.md

 For this project, I used a book called Crafting Interpreters by Robert Nystrom, where an interpreter is built from the ground up.[^2] It is ideal to get a better understanding of how high-level languages are implemented, and what goes through the creation of an interpreter using popular programming languages like Java or C++.
 This is a project to document what I learned.

 # Lox Documentation
-This reference manual describes the Lox programming language.
+This reference manual describes the Lox programming language implemented in Java.

 In Lox, values are created by literals, computed by expressions, and stored in variables.
 But the user only sees Lox objects (that are implemented in the undrelying language the interpreter is written in, aka Java).